 + fludioxonil and azoxystrobin.

 Occasionally late maturing crops may become covered with a grey-white film of powdery mildew.
 The disease can delay maturity but several commercial varieties are resistant to powdery mildew.
-Sulphur formulations, Thiopron (EAMU 0281/21) and Microthiol Special (EAMU 1524/15 - final use date 30th September 2021), can be used to control powdery mildew.
+The sulphur formulation, Thiopron (EAMU 0281/21), can be used to control powdery mildew.

 A soil-borne disease which can occur in any pea growing area, but is generally confined to fields with a very long history of peas.
 It can cause substantial reductions in yield, but is effectively controlled by genetic resistance.
 Race 1 appears to be the most common form.
 The majority of varieties are resistant to this race and growers using land in known high risk areas should select these.